-At name of school, we believe that work experience is an important learning opportunity for young people.
+At Wallsend Jubilee Primary School, we believe that work experience is an important learning opportunity for young people.
 Work experience at our school allows individuals to prepare for the social interaction, professional values, daily routines and general demands of a role at this school.

 As well as benefitting the young person who undertakes the work experience, we believe that this opportunity can also benefit pupils.
 Young people on work experience can bring enthusiasm, practical help and increased engagement to the classroom.